 J. David Bamberger’s Selah, Bamberger Ranch Preserve stands as a motivating symbol of the power of private landowner conservation.

-Mr. Bamberger’s conservation philosophy extends beyond the ranch’s boundaries.
-His ranch is home to numerous research projects, and Mr. Bamberger engages in what he calls “People Ranching,” hosting 4,000 guests annually for private tours, school field trips, bird counts, hikes, and camps.
+Bamberger’s conservation philosophy extends beyond the ranch’s boundaries.
+His ranch is home to numerous research projects, and Bamberger engages in what he calls “People Ranching,” hosting 4,000 guests annually for private tours, school field trips, bird counts, hikes, and camps.
 These efforts were expanded by his late wife, Margaret, who had a strong belief in the importance of outdoor education.
-Mr. and Mrs. Bamberger have worked with several community service organizations through the years, advocating the importance of private land stewardship.
+The Bambergers worked with several community service organizations through the years, advocating the importance of private land stewardship.